 The context plan was a useful tool in the Community Engagement activity.
 Participants generously talked about the areas that they were interested in and it contributed to the understanding of just how central the Botanic Garden is to the cultural and recreational life of the Malmsbury community and it's visitors.
-In addition it highlights the diversity in environment, from the indigenous and rural nature to the north in the Common and along the Coliban River and the predominance of the exotic around the Garden itself.
+In addition it highlights the diversity in environment, from the indigenous and rural nature to the north in the Arboretum and Common and along the Coliban River, and the predominance of the exotic around the Garden itself.

-Recreational trails were mapped and these showed links to places of interest such as the Malmsbury railway station and viaduct, mill, Coliban water channel and reservoir, shops, cemetery, and Ellis Falls in the distance.
+Recreational trails were mapped and these showed links to places of interest such as the Malmsbury railway station and Viaduct, Mill, Coliban water channel and Reservoir, shops, cemetery, and Ellis Falls in the distance.
+Access to the Falls is limited through private land.